-Be guided to apply collaborative methods and contribute to collective knowledge-creation.
+Be guided to apply collaborative methods and contribute to collective knowledge creation.

 Network with international experts and peers from around the world, share good practices, tap into their experiences.

-In this learning journey, you will be taken through a step-by-step analysis of the violence and harassment phenomenon in the world of work, through the lens of ILO Convention no. 190 and Recommendation no 206.
+In this learning journey, you will be taken through a step-by-step analysis of the violence and harassment phenomenon in the world of work, through the lens of ILO Convention No. 190 and Recommendation No 206.

-You will gain insights into the global 4-years long discussion that led to the adopted texts and motivated fundamental methodological choices with regard to how this phenomenon should be framed and defined, as well as to what measures are required and whose contribution is needed in order to effectively prevent, remedy and eradicate.
+You will gain insights into the global 4-year long discussion that led to the adopted texts and motivated fundamental methodological choices with regard to how this phenomenon should be framed and defined, as well as to what measures are required and whose contribution is needed in order to effectively prevent, remedy and eradicate.